-By bringing in a managed services partner to be part of that team, those tasks can be delegated, leaving the in-house team to work more holistically with the business on a strategic level.
+By bringing in a managed services provider, to support IT as part of that team, those tasks can be delegated, leaving the in-house team to work more holistically with the business on a strategic level.

 Thirdly, it ensures consistency.
 This feeds back into that reduction in key person dependency, and it’s a hugely important factor.
 As a CEO or business leader, you need your tech and IT function operating consistently well on a day-to-day basis.
 You need the team to be innovating and helping the business evolve; working with the rest of the senior team to drive change.

 Having a managed services provider involved can not only inform that change but also ensure that, whatever happens personnel-wise internally, you have a safety net – a team that knows what’s going on and why; a team that can plug the gaps, if need be.